The Enchanted Libraries of Chile: a story of transformation.

 Friday, October 19, 2007

-Graduate School of Library and Information Science building,
+11:00am in the Graduate School of Library and Information Science building, Room 126

 During the last 15 years Mrs. Budnik has launched numerous innovative projects and programs that have increased the influence and public knowledge of the role libraries, archives and museums play in Chile.
 Some of these include programs such as Chilean Memory; incorporating the library Miguelde Cervantes into the national library via portal; opening community libraries; increasing access to new technologies and computer training in public libraries, and the library of Santiago.
 Mrs. Budnik has specialized not only in the area of public libraries, but has done extensive work to promote reading and books for children.